Skip to content

 • Repeat

-Bonus fruit
+Step 16: Bonus fruit

 A diet of just chomping on pellets can get a little boring so Muncher like to also eat fruit when it is available.
 In our game, we want to occasionally make fruit available on the screen so that Muncher can get a big bonus for eating it.
 Only one fruit will be available at a time.